 \begin{definition}[Rules $\Phi$] The rulebook consist of rules $R_1$ and ${R_3-R_6}$ specified in \cref{tab:rules}. \end{definition}

-We introduce the emergency rule $R_1$ in this article.
-This rule reflects the \ac{colregs} specification that if the other vessel does not take appropriate actions for collision avoidance, the ego vessel has to react and perform a last-minute maneuver, which minimizes the risk of collision.
-The rule is responsible to achieve as-best-as-possible collision avoidance even if the other vessel does not comply with rules $R_3 - R_6$.
+We introduce the emergency rule $R_1$ to reflect the \ac{colregs} specification that if the other vessel does not take appropriate actions for collision avoidance, the ego vessel has to react and perform a last-minute maneuver for collision risk minimization.

-\begin{requirement}[Rulebook order $\leq$] Rule $R_1$ is always prioritized over rules $R_3 - R_5$, and $R_6$ has the lowest priority.
-Rules $R_3 - R_5$ are all of equal priority. \end{requirement}
+\begin{requirement}[Rulebook order $\leq$] Rule $R_1$ is always prioritized over rules $R_3$ - $R_5$, and $R_6$ has the lowest priority.
+Rules $R_3$ - $R_5$ are all of equal priority. \end{requirement}

 The predicates of rule $R_1$ are detailed in \cref{sec:emergency_predicates}.
-Note that we use the emergency maneuver to describe the last-minute maneuver, through which the ego vessel can only minimize the collision risk and thereby achieve legal safety.
-Yet, in the literature the term failsafe planning is also frequently used \cite{Magdici2016,krasowski2023provably}.
+Note that we use the emergency maneuver to describe the last-minute maneuver, through which the ego vessel minimizes the collision risk and thereby achieves legal safety.
+Yet, in the literature, the term failsafe planning is also frequently used \cite{Magdici2016,krasowski2023provably}.

-Rules $R_3 - R_6$ describe how vessels have to behave in a \ac{colregs} encounter situation.
-In these encounter situations, the vessels are on a collision course and could collide in the near future if no appropriate collision avoidance measures are taken.
-There are three different encounter situations specified in the \ac{colregs}: overtaking, crossing, and head-on encounters.
+Rules $R_3$ - $R_6$ describe how vessels have to behave in a \ac{colregs} encounter situation.
+In these encounter situations, the vessels are on a collision course meaning that the vessels would collide in the near future if no appropriate collision avoidance measures are taken.
+There are three different encounter situations specified in the \ac{colregs} as illustrated in \cref{fig:encounter_situations}: overtaking ($R_5$, $R_6$), crossing ($R_3$, $R_6$), and head-on encounters ($R_4$).
 In an encounter, a vessel can be a give-way or a stand-on vessel.
 A give-way vessel is required to change course and perform a collision avoidance maneuver.
 A stand-on vessel has the obligation to keep its course and speed.
-The encounter situations and rule-compliant maneuvers are illustrated in \cref{fig:encounter_situations}.
 The predicate for determining a stand-on vessel is $\keep$ (see Appendix\ref{appendix:predicates}).
-Rule $R_6$ has the lowest priority since whenever the other vessel changes its course so that the ego vessel becomes the give-way vessel, rules $R_3$ to $R_5$ are applied (see \cref{def:rule_hierarchy}).
+The stand-on rule $R_6$ has the lowest priority since whenever the other vessel changes its course so that the ego vessel becomes the give-way vessel, the give-way rules $R_3$ to $R_5$ are applied (see \cref{def:rule_hierarchy}).